wegewerk-tom/newsletter2go/README.md

+# Newsletter2Go (Drupal 7 module)

-This module makes it easier to send emails with Newsletter2Go.
+This module makes it easier to send one-off emails with Newsletter2Go.

 __DEPENDANCIES__